variation graph data structures, interchange formats, alignment, genotyping, and variant calling methods

 - filter: filter reads out of an alignment

-- paths: traverse paths in the graph
+- paths: traverse paths in a graph

 - stats: metrics describing graph properties